Cadey89/PLP-Week-1-Assignment/Readme.md

 Software Engineering is the process of developing, designing and maintaining software systems.

-It is the systematic application of engineering principles, methods and tools to the development, design and maintenance of high quality software systems.
+It is the systematic application of engineering principles, methods and tools for the development, design and maintenance of high quality software systems.